Sunbeach Hotel reopens on Cape Point | More flexibility in our excursions | Titan Airways returns to The Gambia this winter

 October saw me back in The Gambia in temperatures far above those that I had left behind on a misty London morning.
 As we approached Banjul Airport, I was impressed by the green countryside spread below us – a scene reminiscent of the UK, yet the heat on exiting the aircraft reminded me that we had definitely arrived in Africa – only a six hour flight from home, yet a different world.

 News from The Gambia this Autumn

 The purpose of this visit was largely to see what changes have been made over the summer within the hotels – and I was pleasantly surprised at how much progress there has been.
 For some it is a question of refreshing tired paintwork and replacing furniture and bathroom tiling, for others there has been major investment with very impressive results.
-I must mention two properties in particular.
-Sunbeach Hotel in Cape Point, which has been closed for several years and now reopens after an extensive renovation as a beautiful, beachfront, all-inclusive hotel, which cannot fail to impress.
-While at the smaller Sunset Beach Hotel in Kotu, the pool area has seen a major facelift, with 2 stunning new freeform pools and a restaurant area which maximises the views over the ocean - with such a setting, the limited beach access here due to the ever-changing current of the Kotu stream becomes almost irrelevant.
+I must mention a particular property; Sunbeach Hotel in Cape Point, which has been closed for several years and now reopens after an extensive renovation as a beautiful, beachfront, all-inclusive hotel, which cannot fail to impress.
 And talking of beaches, a major project to replenish the sands in Kololi is on the horizon and I hope that this will be underway by my next visit to The Gambia.

 above and below: Sunbeach Hotel being refurbished